Nature, Reality and Homophobia: Interview with Marcel Barelli

 "It was a long time that I wanted to do a film about homophobia" Marcel Barelli explains, "but I couldn't find a good idea.
 One day, I read a book about animal homosexuality".
 The book is Animaux homo: histoire naturelle de l'homosexualité by Fleur Daugey; suddenly, one plus one amounted to two, and a new film was born.
 "I asked Fleur Daugey, the French ethologist and journalist, to help me write a short film.
 We chose to write a film for children too; we decided it's possible to talk about this to children.
 We don't even need to talk about sexuality, just about love and feelings of love between the animals".

-Almost all of Barelli's films talk about real events, social or personal, and they are in the line of animation documentaries, which brings its own troubles.
-In Vigia (2013), a delightful film about bees told from the perspective of Barelli's grandfather, an almost 10-hour material had to be compressed in a film less than 10 minutes ("editing was a nightmare", he laughs).
+Almost all of Barelli's films talk about real events, social or personal, and they are in the line of animation documentaries, which brings their own troubles.
+In Vigia (2013), a delightful film about bees told from the perspective of Barelli's grandfather, an almost 10-hour material had to be compressed into a film of fewer than 10 minutes ("editing was a nightmare", he laughs).
 The film actually came in from his grandfather's own idea to make a film -working as a creative producer of sorts.

 For "Dans la Nature", Barelli used for the first time computer software; he usually draws on paper.
 Yet what comes first in his creative process is first, finding the right genre and topic of the film (comedy, documentary etc.) and writing the script.
-"The drawing and the visuals come afterwards in the process, because I do it spontaneously", he explains.
+"The drawing and the visuals come afterward in the process because I do it spontaneously", he explains.
 The workload for an 8-9 minute film is usually up to 18 months, with a shorter period for shorter films.
-Yet, his 26x5 minute TV educational series "Ralph and the dinosaurs" took only two years to make.
+Yet, his 26x5 minute TV educational series "Ralph and the Dinosaurs" took only two years to make.